EconomyLens.com

 Donald trump said he had pushed back the deadline for Iran to reopen the Strait of Hormuz once again following a request from Tehran. ©AFP

-London (AFP) – Oil prices rose and stocks fell Friday as initial optimism over US President Donald Trump’s decision to again delay his deadline for strikes on Iran’s energy assets faded.
-Trump has extended a deadline for Tehran to open the Strait of Hormuz or face the destruction of its energy assets, pushing it from Friday to April 6.
-But with Iran maintaining a hold on the Straits, Trump’s announcement largely failed to lift the mood for markets.
+New York (AFP) – Oil prices rose and stocks fell Friday as the United States and Israel struck Iranian nuclear sites, denting optimism over potential talks to end nearly a month of war in the Middle East.
+US President Donald Trump has extended a deadline for Tehran to open the Strait of Hormuz or face the destruction of its energy grid, pushing it from Friday to April 6.
+But with Iran maintaining a hold on the strait and intense hostilities continuing, Trump’s announcement failed to lift the mood on markets.

 Related